-It’s a transporting experience to scroll through the daily life of the nomad family Adam and Emily Harteau and their daughter Colette, but it’s all documented on their blog, ouropenroad.com.
-Since October, 2012, they have been chugging along in their Westy through Central and South America, capturing the wholly natural, non-artificially enhanced beautiful people and rural landscapes they pass through.
+It’s a transporting experience to scroll through the daily life of the nomadic Harteau family (consisting of Adam, Emily, and their daughter Colette) but it’s all documented on their Instagram.
+Since October 2012 they have been chugging along through Central and South America in their Westy, capturing the wholly natural, non-artificially enhanced beauty of the landscapes they pass through.
 Based on the stunning photographs they take, the place appears frozen in an agrarian age.

 Was there a significant event or moment that made you and your husband decide to take the leap and go on this trip?

 In 2007 we did a 14,000-mile circumnavigation of Canada and the USA.
 In 2010, we overlanded in Southern Africa, exploring Zambia, Botswana, Namibia and South Africa.
 Our palates were whet by such adventures and we dreamed of more.
 While pregnant with Colette, Adam was working as an artist on a film project that would have put us in India and Nepal for several months.
 When that fell through, we set our sights on our next big trip.
 We brainstormed a ton of options, then fell in love with the plan to overland the Americas.